Wangui-NMK/example-service-postgres/README.md

-# example-service-postgres
+# Example Binder with Postgres

-A Binder-compatibible repo that uses Postgres
+A Binder-compatible repo that uses Postgres